Saghen/blink.cmp/README.md

     -- similar to nvim-cmp's sources, but we point directly to the source's lua module -- multiple groups can be provided, where it'll fallback to the next group if the previous -- returns no completion items
-    providers = {
+    -- WARN: This API will have breaking changes during the beta providers = {
       {
         { 'blink.cmp.sources.lsp' },